Adaptive-Blend/Grants-Program/applications/Skin_Profiles.md

     - *Secondary marketplaces for community-generated formulations.*

-The ultimate goal is to build a *Composable Skincare Ecosystem*, blending Real-World Applications with Gamified, NFT-driven features, paving the way for collective intelligence in skincare. starting with compatibility analysis, routine tracking and evolving into a Crafting Station for custom formulations that users can digitally create, share and sell in a secondary marketplace.
+The ultimate goal is to build a *Composable Skincare Ecosystem*, blending Real-World Applications with Gamified, NFT-driven features, paving the way for collective intelligence in skincare.
+Starting with compatibility analysis, routine tracking and evolving into a Crafting Station for custom formulations that users can digitally create, share and sell in a secondary marketplace.

 <br>